 Help someone for free

 Yes, the purpose of a business is to make money.
 But sometimes when you’re first starting out you’ve just got to get your name out there in order to make a name for yourself and show people what you’re able to do.
 If there is someone with a particularly high profile or is well connected, they may be a good person to do some free work for.
-Get that person to give you feedback about their experience with you, that you can then add to an email message.
+Get that person to give you feedback about their experience with you, which you can then add to an email message.

 Become more social